pingcap/docs/develop/dev-guide-wordpress.md

 To complete this tutorial, you need:

 - A TiDB Serverless cluster.
-Follow [Creating a TiDB Serverless cluster](/develop/dev-guide-build-cluster-in-cloud.md) to create your own TiDB Cloud cluster if you don't have one.
+Follow [creating a TiDB Serverless cluster](/develop/dev-guide-build-cluster-in-cloud.md) to create your own TiDB Cloud cluster if you don't have one.

 ## Run WordPress with TiDB Serverless